 3. Roll Out Your Customer Profiles

-4. Integrate Role-playing Into Your Sales Training Strategies
+4. Integrate Role-playing Into Your Sales Training Methods

 For example, if you’re hiring your first sales rep, engage them in role-playing on your own or find a mentor to help them practice how to communicate with prospects and customers.
 If you already have a sales team, utilize your highest-performing sales reps in mock sales demos to help them learn how to engage prospects, overcome common objections, and learn the most effective closing techniques.